 Many cards offer signup bonuses of hundreds of dollars, or the equivalent in points or miles, if you make a certain dollar amount of purchases within an introductory period – for example, a $500 bonus if you spend $3,000 on purchases within the first three months after opening the account.
 You may find an offer with a 0% introductory annual percentage rate (APR), furthering your benefits if you will carry a balance from holiday purchases.

-According to the National Retail Foundation, the average consumer is expected to spend just over $1,000 during the 2018 holiday season.
+According to the National Retail Foundation, the average consumer is expected to spend almost $1,048 during the 2019 holiday season.
 Extra holiday spending may put tempting bonus offers within your reach.